graalvm/graalvm-demos/README.md

 cd graalvm-demos
 ```

 You will find instructions for running a particular demo in the corresponding _README.md_ file.
-Some demos may also redirect you to a specific guide on the [GraalVM website](https://www.graalvm.org/latest/guides/).
+Some demos redirect you to a specific guide on the [GraalVM website](https://www.graalvm.org/latest/guides/).

 ## Graal Languages Demos